-On October 27, 2021, the Corporation granted 2,120,000 stock options to employees, directors and consultants, at a price of \$0.305, valid for 5 years (2 years for consultants).
-The fair value of the options granted was estimated using the Black-Scholes model based on the following assumptions: risk-free interest rate of 1.3118% (1.0382% for consultants), expected volatility of 84.50% (87.46% for consultants), no dividend per share and expected duration of 3.75 years options (2 years for consultants).
-From the granting, options are earned in increments of 25% every 6 months (3 months for consultants)
+On January 25, 2024, the Corporation granted 845,000 Options to employees at a price of \$0.215, valid for 5 years.
+The fair value of the options granted was estimated using the Black-Scholes model based on the following assumptions: risk-free interest rate of 2.9479%, expected volatility of 76.21%, no dividend per share and expected duration of 3.75 years options.
+From the granting, options are earned in increments of 25% every 6 months.

 The expected life was estimated by benchmarking comparable situations for companies that are similar to the Corporation.
-The expected volatility was determined by calculating the historical volatility of the Corporation's share price back from the date of grant and for a period corresponding to the expected life of the options.
+The expected volatility was determined by calculating the historical volatility of the Corporation's share price back from the date of grant and for a period corresponding to the expected life of the Options.